firesoft/visible-elements-loader/readme.md

 lazyLoad method returns VelManager object.

 #### VelManager ####
-VelManager object watches elements that match selector, and load their contents on show.
+VelManager object watches elements that match selector, and loads their contents on show.

 #### Elements ####
 Each element should have "data-ajax-html-source" or "data-ajax-json-source" attribute with valid url from which content will be loaded. htmlCallback or jsonCallback will be called upon load.